 Abstract.
 Mineral grains within sediment or rock absorb a radiation dose from the decay of radionuclides in the host matrix.
 For the beta dose component, the estimated dose rate must be adjusted for the attenuation of beta particles within the mineral grains.
 Standard calculations, originally designed for thermoluminescence dating of pottery, assume that the grain is embedded in a homogenous medium.
-However, most current applications of trapped-charge dating concern sand- or silt-sized dosimeters embedded in granular sediment.
-In such cases, the radionuclide sources are not homogeneous, but are localized in discrete grains or held on grain surfaces.
-We show here that the mean dose rate to dosimeter grains in a granular matrix is dependent on the grain-size distributions of the source grains, and of the bulk sediment, as well as on the grain size of the dosimeters.
+However, most current applications of trapped-charge dating concern sandor silt-sized dosimeters embedded in granular sediment.
+In such cases, the radionuclide sources are not homogeneous but are localised in discrete grains or held on grain surfaces.
+We show here that the mean dose rate to dosimeter grains in a granular matrix is dependent on the grain-size distributions of the source grains and of the bulk sediment, in addition to the grain size of the dosimeters.
 We further argue that U and Th sources are likely to be held primarily on grain surfaces, which causes the dose rate to dosimeter grains to be significantly higher than for sources distributed uniformly throughout grains.
-For a typical well-sorted medium sand, the beta dose rates derived from surface U and Th sources are higher by ~20 % and ~30 %, respectively, compared to a homogenous distribution of sources.
+For a typical well-sorted medium sand, the beta dose rates derived from surface U and Th sources are higher by $\sim 20\%$ and $\sim 30\%$, respectively, compared to a homogenous distribution of sources.
 We account for these effects using an expanded model of beta attenuation - including the effect of moisture - and validate the model against Monte Carlo radiation transport simulations within a geometry of packed spheres.

-1. Introduction
+1 Introduction

-Trapped charge dating methods require an estimate of the radiation dose rate to a natural dosimeter, usually embedded in sediment or rock.
-The dose rate is provided largely through alpha, beta and gamma radiation arising from the decay of naturally occurring radionuclides (U- and Th-series and K).
-The decay rates of the radionuclides, and the amount of energy released, are relatively well known.
-By using nuclear data summaries, the measured activity concentrations of a sample can be converted to an infinite matrix (IM) dose rate, i.e., the average dose rate to the bulk sample assuming that the amount of energy absorbed per unit mass equals the amount released.
+Trapped-charge dating methods require an estimate of the radiation dose rate to a natural dosimeter, usually embedded in sediment or rock.
+The dose rate is provided largely through alpha, beta, and gamma radiation arising from the decay of naturally occurring radionuclides (U and Th series and 40K).
+The decay rates of the radionuclides and the amounts of energy released are relatively well known.
+By using nuclear data summaries, the measured activity concentrations of a sample can be converted to an infinite matrix (IM) dose rate, i.e. the average dose rate to the bulk sample assuming that the amount of energy absorbed per unit mass equals the amount released.
 The different components of the dose rate are attenuated by sediment moisture, and require a correction based on the presumed average moisture content during burial.
 The quantity of interest, however, is the dose rate received by the natural dosimeters in the matrix, which are usually grains of quartz or feldspar.
-For the beta component, there is an additional grain-size dependent attenuation factor, because the range of beta particles in sediment is comparable to the size of the grains.
-The beta dose rate to the dosimeter grains, $\dot{D}{\beta}$ (Gy ka-1), can then be defined by:

-$$\dot{D}{\beta} = \dot{D}{\beta,IM} \cdot c{atten} \cdot c{water} + \dot{D}{\beta,internal} \tag{1}$$ where $\dot{D}{\beta,IM}$ is the dry IM beta dose rate (Gy ka-1), $c{atten}$ and $c{water}$ are correction factors for attenuation by grain size and water, respectively. $\dot{D}{\beta,internal}$ (Gy ka-1) is an additional component of the beta dose derived from radionuclides within the dosimeter grain.
-This formulation implicitly assumes that the contribution to the IM dose rate from the internal activity of any one dosimeter grains is negligible, which is usually true.
+For the beta component, there is an additional grain-size-dependent attenuation factor because the range of beta particles in sediment is comparable to the size of the grains.
+The beta dose rate to the dosimeter grains, \dot{D}{β} $(Gv ka^{-1})$, can then be defined by where $\dot{D}{\beta,\mathrm{IM}}$ is the dry IM beta dose rate (Gy ka-1) and c{atten} and c{water} are correction factors for attenuation by grain size and water, respectively. $\dot{D}{\beta,\mathrm{internal}}$ (Gy ka-1) is an additional component of the beta dose derived from radionuclides within the dosimeter grain.
+This formulation implicitly assumes that the contribution to the IM dose rate from the internal activity of any one dosimeter grain is negligible, which is usually true.